 - Personal growth

 People are drawn to therapy for many reasons.
 Sometimes they simply feel “stuck” or have lost purpose or meaning in their lives.
 At other times the decision to ask a psychotherapist or counsellor for help comes after months or years of struggling on their own with depression or anxiety or with compulsive and addictive behaviour.
 There are also those whose lives have been turned upside down by a traumatic event such as the breakdown of a relationship, a major bereavement or the loss of their job.
 Others are at a crossroads or wrestling with a decision: anything from the approach of a significant birthday to whether to come out.
 Finally, some men and women simply want to understand themselves better and gain greater insight into their own psychology – you don't have to be unhappy to see a therapist.

 Whatever brings you to therapy, my approach as a psychotherapist and counsellor is at all times respectful, non-judgmental and affirmative, regardless of your age, gender, race, disability, sexuality, belief system or lifestyle.

 Seeking professional support is never an easy step to take, especially if this is the first time you have considered approaching a psychotherapist or counsellor.
 You may feel overwhelmed not only by your problems but by the array of different therapies and specialists on offer.
 To find out more about me and my therapy practice and to help you decide whether I am the best person to assist you in moving forward in your life, please take time to explore my website.
-Here you will find information about how I work, what theories I draw on and how I came to be a therapist.
+Here you will find information about how I work and what theories I draw on.
 I am happy to answer any questions in advance of our first session.

 Training, qualifications & experience